 Physical wellness coaching and training

-Weekly excursions outside of the property to assist in developing healthy pastimes
+Weekly excursions outside of the property ( some restrictions apply during COVID-19) to assist in developing healthy pastimes

 Treatment in an intentionally non-institutionalized setting

 Personalized aftercare to help you create a plan for success post treatment

 II.
 In Admissions, we will talk about your options for addiction treatment: